Evidential Reasoning Advances Interpretable Real-World Disease Screening¶

 Loss & Training¶

-Training: Only the "evidence-aware reasoning module" (cross/self-attention + MLP) is trained; the foundation model is frozen; loss is binary BCE.
-The training-free variant has no learnable parameters. \(k\), knowledge bank size, and number of cross-attention layers \(L\) are main hyperparameters.
+Only the evidence-aware reasoning module (cross/self-attention + MLP) is trained; the foundation model remains frozen throughout.
+The objective is binary BCE loss.
+The training-free variant requires no learnable parameters.
+Primary hyperparameters include the retrieval parameter \(k\), knowledge bank sizes, and the number of cross-attention layers \(L\).

 Key Experimental Results¶